stat545ubc-2023/mda-Sebastian-Santana-Ort/Milestone 2/Mini-Project-2.md

     ## # ℹ 559 more rows
     ## # ℹ 1 more variable: perimeter_mean <dbl>

+At this point, each row is an observation and each cell is a value.
+However, each column is not a variable perse, since the B and M column contain information that was part of the “diagnosis” variable originally.

 **Lastly**

 I make the subset tidy by converting the ID column into long format, so